Jhin2003/obhd-converter/README.md

-A simple create-react-app web application for converting Binary, Decimal, Octal, and Hexadecimal bases to one onother.
+A simple create-react-app web application for converting Binary, Decimal, Octal, and Hexadecimal bases to one another.